ZairGitHub/Selenium-Herokuapp-Framework/README.md

 ## Testing

-The framework's test suite uniquely supports the execution of standard automated tests and BDD tests.
+The framework's test suite uniquely supports the execution of standard automated tests written in NUnit and BDD tests written in SpecFlow.
 These have been created to aid a learning exercise which focuses on understanding the implementation differences and the advantages and disadvantages each approach bears against one another.
 My findings are as follows:

 ### Test Suite Comparison